hyle-team/zano/README.md

 4. Install OpenSSL

    We recommend installing OpenSSL v1.1.1n locally unless you would like to use the same version system-wide.
+Adjust the local path `/home/user/openssl` in the commands below according to your needs.

        curl -OL https://www.openssl.org/source/openssl-1.1.1n.tar.gz
        echo "40dceb51a4f6a5275bde0e6bf20ef4b91bfc32ed57c0552e2e8e15463372b17a  openssl-1.1.1n.tar.gz" | shasum -c && tar xaf openssl-1.1.1n.tar.gz